5 Reasons You Should Pack a Travel Sweater

 Sweaters are bulky.
 Your best bet is to wear it on the plane.

 Even if you pack a lighter weight sweater, it will still take up more room in your bag than your t-shirts.
 To reduce the amount of space they take up use packing cubes or compression bag.
-Eagle Creek makes a line of compressing packing cubes ($40 for 2) that will squish your sweaters down to a more manageable size, but even a regular packing cube will reduce the amount of space your sweater takes up in your bag.
+You can buy compression packing cubes, but even regular packing cubes will reduce the amount of space your sweater takes up in your bag.

 Also, roll, don’t fold your sweaters.
 Especially if your sweater is made of a fabric that could potentially wrinkle, like cashmere, rolling instead of folding can prevent unwanted creases.